 This Annual Report on Form 10-K contains forward-looking statements.
 All statements other than statements of historical facts contained in this Annual Report on Form 10-K, including statements regarding our future results of operations and financial position, business strategy, plans and objectives of management for future operations, and plans for product development and manufacturing are forward-looking statements.
 These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
-We discuss certain of these risks in greater detail in the "Risk Factors" section and elsewhere in Annual Report on Form 10-K. Also, these forward-looking statements speak only as of the date of this Annual Report on Form 10-K. Also, these forward-looking statements preaker on to place undue reliance upon any such forward-looking statements.
+We discuss certain of these risks in greater detail in the "Risk Factors" section and elsewhere in this Annual Report on Form 10-K. Also, these forward-looking statements speak only as of the date of this Annual Report on Form 10-K, and we have no plans to update our forward-looking statements to reflect events or circumstances occurring after the date of this Annual Report.
+We caution readers not to place undue reliance upon any such forward-looking statements.

-iRobot, Roomba, Scooba, iRobot Dirt Dog, PackBot, Warrior, Looj, Verro, Create, Negotiator, Virtual Wall, Home Base, and Aware are trademarks of iRobot Corporation.
+iRobot, Roomba, Scooba, iRobot Dirt Dog, PackBot, Warrior, FirstLook, Looj, Verro, Create, Virtual Wall, Home Base, and Aware are trademarks of iRobot Corporation.